radius-project/docs/docs/content/author-apps/recipes/_index.md

 | [`Applications.Link/mongoDatabases`]({{< ref mongodb >}}) |
 | [`Applications.Link/daprStateStores`]({{< ref dapr-statestore >}}) |

+## Infrastructure lifecycle

+When Recipe-supported resources are deployed the Recipe is run, which deploys the underlying infrastructure.
+When the Recipe-supported resource is deleted the underlying infrastructure is not deleted and remains deployed.
+Stay tuned for updates on infrastructure auto-deletion, where infrastructure is automatically deleted when the Recipe-supported resource is deleted.

 ## Further Reading

 - [`rad recipe` CLI reference]({{< ref rad_recipe >}})